-PSO to get stakes in Guddu, Nandipur plants
+Did PSO get stakes in Guddu, Nandipur plants?

 Aftab Ahmed

-The government is currently working on an inter-company equity swap model to clear the circular debt that rises to Rs 1.6 trillion.
+The government was working then on an inter-company equity swap model to clear the circular debt that rose to Rs 1.6 trillion.

-Nadeem Babar, Special Assistant to Prime Minister on Petroleum, informed during a recent meeting that PSO’s receivables are stuck in Genco-3.
-It would be a good option to consider giving stakes in power plants to PSO.
+Nadeem Babar, former Special Assistant to the Prime Minister on Petroleum, had informed during a meeting that PSO’s receivables were stuck in Genco-3.
+He had said that it would be a good option to consider giving stakes in power plants to PSO.

-It was suggested that the privatization commission would be requested to intimate financial due diligence through an external expert to determine the swap price for Guddu/Nandipur power plants.
+It was suggested that the privatization commission would be requested to conduct financial due diligence through an external expert to determine the swap price for Guddu/Nandipur power plants.

-For equity swap in Guddu and Nandipur, Pakistan State Oil (PSO) will have to do proper financial due diligence through external experts after seeking ECC’s approval.
+For equity swap in Guddu and Nandipur, Pakistan State Oil (PSO) would have to do proper financial due diligence through external experts after seeking ECC’s approval.

-This is part of an equity swap model.
-Pakistan State Oil (PSO) had proposed the government transfer its shares to Mari, OGDCL, and PPL under an equity swap arrangement.
+This was part of an equity swap model.
+Pakistan State Oil (PSO) had proposed that the government transfer its shares to Mari, OGDCL, and PPL under an equity swap arrangement.
 The proposed arrangement would help clear the circular debt of Rs 100 billion.

-In a letter sent to Asad Hayauddin, Secretary Petroleum Ministry of Energy (Petroleum Division), PSO management had said its circular debt had touched an alarming level.
-It further said that the company appreciated the Ministry of Energy’s support towards resolving the chronic issue of circular debt.
+In a letter sent to Asad Hayauddin, then Secretary, Petroleum Ministry of Energy (Petroleum Division), PSO management had said its circular debt had touched an alarming level.
+It further said that the company appreciated the Ministry of Energy’s support in resolving the chronic issue of circular debt.

 The state-run oil marketing company (OMCs) said it is imperative to create fiscal space within the energy supply chain.
 The management said that there were different options available to resolve the circular debt.
 Accordingly, it suggested the options of equity swap to settle PSO’s receivable of Rs 100 billion.